learn-co-curriculum/dsc-anova/README.md

 ## Reading the Table

-For now , simply focus on the outermost columns.
+For now, simply focus on the outermost columns.
 On the left, you can see our various groups, and on the right, the probability that the factor is indeed influential.
 Values < .05 (or whatever we set $\alpha$ to) indicate rejection of the null hypothesis.
 In this case, notice that all three factors appear influential, with management being the potentially most significant, followed by years experience and finally, educational degree.

 ## Summary